 So whether you have a personal or medical reason to cut back, here is a simple guide to help you get started.

 Energy comes to us naturally when our bodies are well-rested and well-fed.
 Proper rest, exercise, and adequate nutrition will decrease our need for caffeine.
-Energy will be natural and not “hyped”.
+Energy will feel natural and not “hyped.”
 The consumption of caffeine is not inherently unhealthy in small amounts, but its overuse can cause ever-increasing complications.
-Consume caffeine in moderation and don’t depend on it to maintain your energy if you want to avoid adrenal fatigue and its many health consequences, including caffeine crashes.
+Consume caffeine in moderation and don’t depend on it to maintain your energy if you want to avoid increased adrenal fatigue and its many health consequences, including caffeine crashes.

 It is better to take nutrients such as liponano C and liponano glutathione to boost energy and rebuild the body than taking energy drinks or steroids.